Ep. #466: Ben Shapiro, Michael Moore

 You can eat kale till it comes out your ears.

-You can stay hydrated, slather on sunscreen, steam your vagina, eat your placenta.
+You can stay hydrated, slather on, sunscreen, steam your vagina, eat your placenta.

 Work at a standing desk and put a healing crystal up your ass, but

+there is no escaping the environment we all live in.
 In Los Angeles, hardly anyone smokes anymore, but we are all still breathing this.

 You hear it all the time in this town.
+I eat paleo.

+I eat organic.
 I do a juice cleanse.

 Okay, but aren't we expecting a little too much from the papaya?

+Poor papaya is like, isn't it enough?
+I'm delicious.
 Now I got to clean your colon too?

 In the 1970s, when America passed a law to get the lead out of gasoline, the lead levels in our blood dropped by more than 80%.

-In the 80s, when fluorocarbons were destroying the ozone layer, we banned them and the hole closed
+In the 80s, when fluorocarbons were destroying the ozone layer, we banned them and the hole closed up.
+But that was back when Scientific American was the name of a magazine.

 Now it's a contradiction in terms.

+This battle will not be won in the checkout line at Whole Foods.
 To address a problem of this scale, we need governments, preferably ones that don't employ Scott Pruitt.

 The Times article pointed out that the grave is littered with health food pioneers who didn't even live to the average lifespan.

 Adele Davis was so ahead of her time in saying we should avoid starchy foods like white bread.
+Ironically, is toast.

 Dead at 7.

-Clive McKay thought the path to living past 100 was severe caloric restriction, dead at 69.
+Nathan Pritikin of the Pritikin Diet, dead at 69.
+Clive McKay thought the path to living past 100 with severe caloric restriction, dead at 69.

 Last words, I'm fucking starving.